Edwardjykim/kickstarter-analysis/README.md

-# Alalysis for Louise's Fundraising Campaign using Kickstarter Dataset
+# Analysis For Louise Using Kickstarter Dataset
 ---
-## Visualize Campaign Outcomes based on Launch Dates and Funding Goals
+## Visualize Campaign Outcomes based on
----
+-  Launch Dates
+-  Funding Goals
+### Give Better Understading about Outcomes on Launch Date and Goals